The Distinguished Poets Series for 2019 -2020

-The Center also hosts readings with featured poets and with the winners of contests and awards sponsored by the Center, including The Paterson Poetry Prize and The Allen Ginsberg Poetry Awards.
+The Poetry Center at PCCC offers readings as part of the Distinguished Poets Series, and also hosts readings with poets who have been finalists and winners of contests and awards sponsored by the Center, including The Paterson Poetry Prize and The Allen Ginsberg Poetry Awards.

 Many of the readings and workshops offered at The Poetry Center are also featured on Maria Mazziotti Gillan's blog.

 The Distinguished Poets Series readings are held on Saturdays at 1 pm on the dates listed here at the Poetry Center, 32 Church Street, Paterson, New Jersey. (directions) All readings are free and open to the public.
 Open readings follow the featured readers when time allows.

 Writing workshops with most of these poets are held on the mornings of these readings in the same location.
 Pre-registration is required for these workshops.